 - All self-funded students are required to make a first fee payment towards fees BEFORE registration.
 This is a standard amount of R9340 that is applicable to all South African Citizen students.
 Students will not be able to register if this amount is not paid.
-Payments via EFT should be made 4 days in advance in order to clear before registration.
+Payments via EFT should be made 4 days in advance to clear before registration.

-- If you cannot make this payment by the time you register, you will be required to apply for a First Fee payment postponement.
-This Fee is part of your total academic charge which is payable by the end of May.
-Students can complete the postponement on the student self-service portal and proceed immediately with Online Registration
+- If you cannot make this payment by the time you register, you can apply for a First Fee payment postponement.
+This Fee is part of your total academic charge which is payable by the end of April.
+Students can complete the First Fee payment postponement on the student self-service portal.

 - The first fee payment is not applicable if you:

 - have been made a provisional offer for NSFAS funding for 2023;

 - have been given a full Wits University Scholarship

 - Sponsored students can load their sponsor letters on the student self-service portal under the Financial Aid tile.

 - NSFAS funded students will be cleared automatically if the university has been informed of their funding status.

 Information on fees, terms and conditions, and funding

 - Please visit the Fees and FASO web pages for information on fees, various funding options, scholarships and bursaries.

 - The Fees Office and Financial Aid and Scholarships Offices are also available to answer queries prior to and during registration from January on https://witshelp-ism.saasiteu.com/Modules/SelfService

 - Students owing R10 000 or less from prior years will be able to roll over the debt and register for the new academic year.